“If you walk into a salary negotiation without a number, you are at the mercy of an experienced hiring manager”Ramit Sethi

 - Look for other benefits.

 - Confidence is the key to justifying yourself logically.

 - Stay professional and don’t burn your bridges.

-I am sure you must have got some idea from the video as to how recruiters try to take a maximum of your information before pitching the salary.
+Negotiations require skills that cannot be mastered at first.
+We are sure you must have got some idea from the video as to how recruiters try to take a maximum of your information before pitching the salary.
 This video gives us a firm understanding of the mistakes the candidate has made while having a conversation with the HR.